philippe76/React-Native-testing/README.md

 <br/>

-> First use of React-Native components like: View, StyleSheet, TouchableOpacity, or FlatList
+> First use of React-Native components like: View, StyleSheet, TouchableOpacity, Alert or FlatList
 >
 > Playing with icons from library @expo/vector-icons
 >